atErik/Transpiler.and.similar.List/README.md

   `•` [Transpiler][45].
   `•` [How to write a transpiler][14], [2][46].
   `•` [Transpiling between any languages][47].
+  `•` Shown "Transpiler Diagram Image" in above, is a modified image of original image, which was obtained from <a href="http://RoseCompiler.org/">RoseCompiler</a> website .
+Rose compiler is released with BSD modified license, and it was developed at <a href="https://computing.llnl.gov/projects/rose-compiler">Lawrence Livermore National Laboratory</a>(LLNL), Livermore, California, United States.
 <br />
 <br />
 <br />